mejuhi/stockfiltering/README.md

 # Stockfiltering
-Simple python files to filter NSE stock price data
+Python files to process NSE stock price data.
+You can either use [Method 1](https://github.com/mejuhi/stockfiltering#method-1-manual-method-batch-method) (i.e. Manual Method/ Batch Method) or [Method 2](https://github.com/mejuhi/stockfiltering#method-2-automated-method) (i.e. Automated Method) for processing

-## Note: Following commands and setup is tested on windows machine.
-If you are using Linux or any other os please change the steps accordingly
+## Note: Following setup is tested on windows machine.
+If you are using any other os(Linux or MAC os) please change the steps accordingly

 ## Pre-Requisite:
 - Python should be installed on machine https://www.python.org/ftp/python/3.8.0/python-3.8.0.exe

-## Additional Packages required for Automated Method
+## Additional Packages required (only for Automated Method)
 - install requests python package
 - install wtforms python package
 ```